Angular

 Next, we will add an "auth-redirect" page for handling the authentication result after the user have been authenticated by Authgear.

-component using the following command:ng generate component auth-redirect
+ng generate component auth-redirect

-We will inject the router and the UserService to get the use of navigation and the
+We will inject the router and the UserService to get the use of navigation and the isLoggedIn state.

-function in the Auth Redirect component to send a token back to Authgear server in exchange for access token and refresh token.
-Don't worry about the technical jargons, finishAuthentication()
+Call the Authgear finishAuthentication() function in the Auth Redirect component to send a token back to Authgear server in exchange for access token and refresh token.
+Don't worry about the technical jargons, finishAuthentication() will do all the hard work for you and and save the authentication data.

-will look like this// src/app/auth-redirect/auth-redirect.component.ts
+The final auth-redirect.component.ts will look like this

 import { Component, OnInit } from '@angular/core';